PORTFOLIO

 OBJECTIVE

-I am an enthusiastic designer searching for new employment in the fields of graphic, motion, and marketing design, and I am available to start at any time.
+I am an enthusiastic designer searching for new employment in the fields of graphic, motion, formatting, and/or marketing design, and I am available to start at any time.

 WORK EXPERIENCE